marcin-mazurek/today-i-learned/security/notes-from-web-apps-security-training.md

 * Remove metadata (especially author, path on a disk) from documents (eg. `.doc`, `.pdf`) before publishing
 * Never show any error details
 * Watch your logs and fix errors
+* Do not keep real data on test/pre-production servers.
+If you have to, use anonymised data instead
+* Remember about different application versions - eg. if you have a separate mobile and desktop version, and find a security issue in one of them, check if it exists in the other one
+* Never show application/library versions (hackers can search for a specific security holes for given version)
+* Before deploying to production for the first time, perform server hardening - basically, make the server secure
+* Block / hide any debugging capabilities in production

 ## Personal security
 * Use two factor authentication
 * [umatrix](https://chrome.google.com/webstore/detail/umatrix/ogfcmafjalglgifnmanfmnieipoejdcf?hl=en) - in-browser firewall extension, blocks malware domains, allows for flexible setup
 * If you type a password on a website, make sure it uses SSL
 * Do not use untrusted VPN services
+* To avoid socio-technical attacks, don't trust others, do not give away information

 ## Authentication attacks
 * Securing against bruteforce attacks